Who am I and what this blog is about?

 PS: Please note that English is not my mother tongue.
 I apologize in advance for it and hope you enjoy my relates.

-I started writing this blog in October 2015 at the airport in Addis Ababa while waiting for my connecting flight to Malawi, which was my first stop of 14 countries that I visited during the few months I spent traveling in Africa, but I’m finishing it now in July 2016.
+I started writing this blog in October 2015 at the airport in Addis Ababa while waiting for my connecting flight to Malawi, which was my first stop of 14 countries that I visited during the few months I spent traveling in Africa, but I finished in July 2016.
 It took me a long time to decide to blog or not to blog, lol.
 I wasn’t sure about it but thanks to all my friends out there who kept writing me private messages and pushing me to start blogging, I’m here now, writing for all of you.